-- The District continued to sustain financial growth during the 2018-19 fiscal year.
-District-wide revenues of \$110.1 million exceeded expenses of \$106.2 million by \$3.9 million.
-General revenues in the form of property and other taxes along with state subsidies and investment earnings accounted for \$87.1 million or 79% of all revenues.
-Program specific revenues in the form of charges for services, grants and contributions totaled \$23.0 million or 21% of total revenues.
-Instruction, instructional student support, and student transportation expenses accounted for \$81.2 million or 76% of total expenses.
-Operation and maintenance of plant, administrative, financial support and other services totaled \$25.0 million or 24% of total expenses. - The Taxpayer Relief Act of 2006, or more commonly referred to as Act 1, subjects Pennsylvania Public Schools to a real estate property base tax cap, or adjusted tax cap, if applicable, annually.
-For fiscal year 2018-19, the District's adjusted tax cap was 2.9% or 0.73 mills.
-The District increased millage by .38 to 25.67 mills and therefore did not need to include any exceptions approved by the Pennsylvania Department of Education. - Under the provisions of the Homestead Property Exclusion Program Act and the Taxpayer Relief Act, the School Board passed the 2018-19 Homestead and Farmstead Exclusion Resolution in June 2018 whereby County approved homestead and farmstead property taxpayers received an assessment reduction on the July 1, 2018 real estate tax bills of \$6,029 each, which resulted in a \$154.76 tax reduction per homestead and farmstead.
-This property tax reduction was the result of the District's allocation of gambling tax funds of \$1,366,129 as well as \$22,344 of Philadelphia tax credit reimbursement funds, and \$358 of remaining property tax reduction funds received in 2017-18, totaling \$1,388,831 available during the current year for real estate tax reduction.
+- The District continued to sustain financial growth during the 2019-20 fiscal year.
+Districtwide revenues of \$112.0 million exceeded expenses of \$110.0 million by \$2.0 million.
+General revenues in the form of property and other taxes along with state subsidies and investment earnings accounted for \$89.8 million or 80% of all revenues.
+Program specific revenues in the form of charges for services, grants and contributions totaled \$22.2 million or 20% of total revenues.
+Instruction, instructional student support, and student transportation expenses accounted for \$84.5 million or 77% of total expenses.
+Operation and maintenance of plant, administrative, financial support and other services totaled \$25.5 million or 23% of total expenses. - The Taxpayer Relief Act of 2006, or more commonly referred to as Act 1, subjects Pennsylvania Public Schools to a real estate property base tax cap, or adjusted tax cap, if applicable, annually.
+For fiscal year 2019-20, the District's adjusted tax cap was 2.8% or 0.71 mills.
+The District increased millage by 2.3% or .59 to 26.26 mills and therefore did not need to include any exceptions approved by the Pennsylvania Department of Education. - Under the provisions of the Homestead Property Exclusion Program Act and the Taxpayer Relief Act, the School Board passed the 2019-20 Homestead and Farmstead Exclusion Resolution in June 2019 whereby County approved homestead and farmstead property taxpayers received an assessment reduction on the July 1, 2019 real estate tax bills of \$5,970 each, which resulted in a \$156.77 tax reduction per homestead and farmstead.
+This property tax reduction was the result of the District's allocation of gambling tax funds of \$1,366,080 as well as \$24,871 of Philadelphia tax credit reimbursement funds, and \$43 of remaining property tax reduction funds received in 2018-19, totaling \$1,390,994 available during the current year for real estate tax reduction. - Act 1 also requires each school district to offer homestead and farmstead property owners the option of paying the flat rate of their real estate taxes in installments.
+Act 25 of 2011 broadened the mandatory real estate tax installment option to include small business owners.
+The District allows all District property owners to choose the installment option, in which three equal installments are due August 31, October 31, and December 31.
+Approximately 6% of District real estate taxpayers elected the installment method for the 2019-20 fiscal year, consistent with the prior year.